-What's happening in Syria?
+What's happening in Syria? - CBBC Newsround

 IS is a militant group with extreme, violent views, which has used this violence against anyone who doesn't agree with what they think.
 They have also persecuted other groups, including Christians and Yazidis.

 In 2014, the group began to take over large areas of a country called Iraq, next door to Syria.

-They then moved into eastern Syria and, in the chaos of the war, they were able to gain land and power there too.
+Then, they moved into eastern Syria and - in the chaos of the war - they were able to gain land and power there too.

-Both Assad's forces and the rebels have been fighting a separate battle against IS at the same time, as fighting each other.
+Both Assad's forces and the rebels were fighting a separate battle against IS at the same time as fighting each other.

 To try to stop IS, in September 2014 the US used planes to attack IS fighters in Iraq.
 These attacks are known as airstrikes.